 It will not forget to ask participants to choose a volunteer to be responsible to follow each axis of improvement.
 It’s important to remember that it’s essential to empower people to ensure that the axis of improvement will not be forgotten at the end of the retrospective.

-Different, this retrospective offers a format close to the great classics but original on the axes of reflection.
-Don’t hesitate to animate it within your teams.
+To conclude, this retrospective “three little pigs” offers a format close to the great classics but original on the axes of reflection.
+So, don’t hesitate to animate the three little pigs within your teams.